amirnootfound/portfolio/README.md

 1. You're not supposed to be downloading my website.
 Technically you can, but I'm not recommending you to do this, pls.

-## P.S try to get my FaceBook on my page, I got something for ya <3
+## Mini Game

+Click 1000 times to Facebook Icon and try to get my Facebook